-* Based on the total sales price.
-5999$ USD down paiement required, financed on a 60 month term.
+* Down paiement required, financed on a 60 month term.
 Conditionnal on credit department approuval.
 Prices may changes without notice.
 Transport and preparation not included.

-* Based on the total sales price.
-3999$ USD down paiementre required, financed on a 60 month term.
+* Down paiementre required, financed on a 60 month term.
 Conditionnal on credit department approuval.
 Prices may changes without notice.
 Transport and preparation not included.

 Best Marketing Strategies for electric Boat Rental Businesses and Marinas